adrianf413/project-yeti/README.md

 attempt to create a trading algorithm that will buy and sell crypto currencies at the correct time.

+There are 3 parts to this project:
+1. Coin data service
+2. Reddit data service
+3. GTS/GTB

+The coin data and reddit data parts are exposed to the third part (GTS/BTG) as RESTful endpoints which can be queried at any time.
+All three parts are decoupled.

 ## CoinGecko API
 This project uses the free coin gecko API to retreive information for the crypto currency